BrainsOnBoard/procedural_paper/README.md

 We recommend using [python virtualenvs](https://pypi.org/project/virtualenv/) to prevent conflicts between installed python package versions.

 ### Windows
-These instructions assume that the Anaconda platform was used to install Python, but it _should_ be possible to install PyGeNN using suitable versions of Python installed in different way.
+These instructions assume that the Anaconda platform was used to install Python, but it _should_ be possible to install PyGeNN using suitable versions of Python installed in a different way.
 On Windows, installation requires a command prompt with the environment correctly configured for both Visual Studio **and** Anaconda.
 To create one, launch an "x64 Native Tools Command Prompt" from your chosen version of Visual Studio's start menu folder and _activate_ your chosen version of Anaconda by running the ``activate.bat`` in its ``Scripts`` directory.
 For example, if your user is called "me" and Anaconda is installed in your home directory, you might run ``c:\Users\Me\Anaconda3\Scripts\activate.bat c:\Users\Me\Anaconda3``.